HamuRafael/HamuRafael/README.md

 **Backend Developer | Python & SQL | Computer Science @ UnB**

 I build backend systems and automations with Python and Oracle.
-Currently working at the Brazilian Federal Senate, where I developed an internal Oracle APEX system used in production by my department, plus Python automations that replaced manual workflows.
+Currently working at Grupo Affix, where I developedPython automations that replaced manual workflows.

 - 🎓 Computer Science student at the University of Brasília (UnB), final semesters
 - 💼 Intern at the Brazilian Federal Senate — Oracle APEX, PL/SQL, Python automations